thomasbellio/lazyvim.config/README.md

 The purpose of this setup is to enable rapid iteration on software projects that may be from different domains and contexts.

+To add a plugin you can follow instructions laid out in [plugins.md](./plugins.md)

 ## Why Not Use LazyVim?

 There are several plugin managers for neovim and one of the more popular ones is called [LazyVim](https://www.lazyvim.org/).